-The main results of the study are presented in Tables 5 and 6, pages 17-18, and are also illustrated in Charts 4 and 5 on pages 19-21.
+The main results of the study are presented in Tables 5 and 6, pages 18-19, and are also illustrated in Charts 4 and 5 on pages 20-22.
 When combining the four different tax burdens studied together, the District of Columbia taxes its residents lower relative to neighboring jurisdictions at each income level.
 At the \$25,000/year income level, the five Virginia jurisdictions rank highest in the combined tax burdens, with Fairfax City's burden being the highest.
-At the \$50,000 income level, Falls Church, Virginia, ranks first, with Prince George's County, Maryland's tax burden ranking second.
-At the \$75,000 income level, Falls Church again has the highest combined burden, and Fairfax City, Virginia, has the second highest burden.
-At the
+At the \$50,000 income level, Prince George's County, Maryland's tax burden ranks first with Falls Church, Virginia, ranking second.
+At the \$75,000 income level, Falls Church has the highest combined burden, and Fairfax City, Virginia, has the second highest burden.
+At both the \$100,000 and \$150,000 levels, Prince George's County, Maryland, holds the highest rank, with Falls Church in the second spot.